erajabzadeh/nest-x-ray/README.md

 $ npm run start:prod
 ```

-REST API documentation will be accessible at `http://localhost:3000/docs`.
+REST API documentation can be viewed at `http://localhost:3000/docs`.